danburzo/percollate/README.md

 npm install -g percollate
 ```

-Percollate and its dependencies require Node.js version 10.22.0 or later.
+Percollate and its dependencies **require Node.js 12.20.0** or later.

 #### Community-maintained packages